 Climate change will affect Maryland in a variety of ways, from increased risk for extreme events such as drought, storms and flooding to increased erosion and inundation of low-lying areas along the state’s shoreline and coast.
 Even as the state moves forward to reduce greenhouse gases, climate impacts will be felt.
 Therefore, adaptation strategies, together with mitigation, are necessary to address climate change.
 Learn more

 One of Maryland’s most significant land preservation programs, Program Open Space, was enacted into law in 1969.
-Since then, the Maryland Agricultural Land Preservation Foundation, Rural Legacy, Maryland Environmental Trust and county purchase/transfer of development rights programs have helped protect agricultural and resource lands.
+Since then, the Maryland Agricultural Land Preservation Foundation, Rural Legacy, Maryland Environmental Trust and Transfer of Development Rights Programs have helped protect agricultural and resource lands.
 Learn more

 Solid Waste Management

 Solid waste management impacts every aspect of daily life and public infrastructure.
 From collections to processing the waste, every community and locale is impacted by these operations – public and private.
-Today, Maryland is investigating a Zero Waste Strategy to maximize public health, safety and welfare efforts while minimizing land use impacts.
 Learn more